 - What steps does Jamie take to solve those problems?

-I’m sure you can you imagine how having the answers to these questions can help you frame your candidate pitch in a context that is relevant to your customer and deliver a far more compelling and powerful story.
+I’m sure you can you imagine how having the answers to these questions can help you frame your candidate pitch in a context that is relevant to your customer and deliver a far more compelling and powerful story when skill marketing candidates.

-Knowing the answers to these questions gives me the insight I need to understand who the right target market audience and buyer personas for sharing my story with.
+Knowing the answers to these questions gives me the insight I need to understand who the right target market audience and buyer personas are for skill marketing my candidate to.
 The key to delivering a compelling and powerful candidate pitch is knowing who your target audience is (not to mention your candidate).
 By understanding the problems Jamie solves, the people who are impacted by these problems and why solving these problems are important, I can frame my story in a context that is highly relevant to my customer.
 This is what successful candidate skill marketing looks like!

 Framing Your Pitch to Align with Your Customer’s Context